tronicbaumi/RaspiPgmLog/README.md

 ```

 We also need nodejs.
 This is a little more complicated to install:
-Firs we need to determine which chip our raspi is using.
+First we need to determine which chip our raspi is using.
 Type:

 ```bash
 uname -m